 Navy t-shirt with Gramsci design.
-This pre-sale is over: the item will arrive late spring 2022.
 Profits from our merch sales will be used to cover our administrative and operating costs, as well as to support future initiatives, like zines and events.

 Future pre-sales to be announced!